Gagniuc/JavaScript-Coding-Examples-from-Simple-to-Complex/README.md

-# JavaScript-Coding-Examples-from-Simple-to-Complex
-JavaScript Coding Examples from Simple to Complex
+# JavaScript Coding Examples from Simple to Complex

-# JavaScript Programming Examples - Table of Contents
+# Table of Contents (JavaScript)

 ## 1. Introduction
 - 1.1 Future of JavaScript